12/09/11

 Mix sugar, butter, eggs and molasses.
 Dissolve baking soda in water; stir into molasses mixture.
 Stir in remaining ingredients Cover and refrigerate at least 2 hours.

-Heat oven to 375F (190C) degrees.
+Heat oven to 375°F/190°C degrees.
 Roll dough ¼ inch thick on lightly floured cloth covered board.
 Cut with favorite cutter.
 Place 2 inches apart on lightly greased cookie sheet.
 Bake until light brown, 8 to 10 minutes.
 Cool.

-Patricia Fizell said:
+Patricia Fizell says:

 Interesting Painting!
 Cookies look yummy.
 Where is the cream cheese frosting?

-Rosa said:
+Rosa says:

 Lovely cookies!
 What a great artist.
 I love that painting.